 Severe symptoms that are harder to treat may require added procedures to maintain nutrition and/or reduce symptoms.

-Dietary and Lifestyle Measures
+What Are Some Dietary and Lifestyle Measures?

 A nutrition specialist can help design a dietary plan to meet your needs.
 If you have diabetes, blood glucose levels will need to be controlled as well as possible.
 Blood glucose levels go up after stomach contents empty into the small intestine, and this is irregular in gastroparesis.
 Learn more about gastroparesis dietary and lifestyle measures.